OptimalLockdown/Covid19inEngland/docsource/Prediction.rst

         :title: Deaths per day

         .. image:: img/total_deaths_per_day.png
+        .. centered:: (Orange shaded area indicates :ref:`uncertainty <5.
+What do we mean by uncertainty in this model?>`)

-        According to this model, we are right now close at the peak of number of deaths per day; note that these are considered by the date the death actually happened, not by reporting date; this is why we are not able to use data more recent than 5 days ago, as reporting takes some time.
+        According to this model, we are right now close at the peak of number of deaths per day.

     .. tab-container:: tab2
         :title: Total deaths

         .. image:: img/total_deaths.png
+        .. centered:: (Orange shaded area indicates :ref:`uncertainty <5.
+What do we mean by uncertainty in this model?>`)

+The dotted vertical line denotes the observation horizon, the day up to which the observed data was used for fitting the model (11th April); after we've done the fit, data until the 13th became available, so we plot those as well, in order to check how our predictions match reality.
+Note that deaths are considered by the date they actually happened, not by reporting date; this is why we are not able to use data more recent than 5 days ago, as reporting takes some time.

 Deaths in hospital in each age group
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Prediction of total number of deaths in the 5 age groups: :math:`0-19,   20-39, 40-59, 60-79, 80+`, versus the day the deaths actually happened.
-Shaded area indicates :ref:`uncertainty <3.
-How should I interpret the uncertainty predicted by this model?>`, specifically 95% High Posterior Density (HPD) region.

 .. content-tabs::